hawkinsw/DailyPL/variables-scope.md

 In an effort to raise profit margin and satisfy increasingly restless investors, including activist [William Joy](https://en.wikipedia.org/wiki/Bill_Joy), [Prolog & Gradle](http://us.pg.com) have decided to divest their oral care products, including their world-famous mouthwash.
 The market cheered the decision with the stock rising 5% in after hours trading.

 ### Scope
 _Scope_ is the range of statements in which a certain name can be used to access (for either reference or assignment) a variable.
 Using the vocabulary of bindings, _scope_ can also be defined as the collection of statements which can access a name binding.
-In other words, scope plays a role in determining the binding of a name to a variable.
+In other words, scope is the mechanism in a programmaing language that determines the binding of a name to a variable.

 Again, the point of studying scope is to help us to understand how we can determine the variable to which an identifier refers in a program.

 It is easy to get fooled into thinking that a variable's name attribute is somehow intrinsic to the variable.
 However, a variable's name is just another attribute bound to a variable (like address, storage, value, etc) that may change throughout program execution.
 So, then, how is the binding between name and variable done?
 When is it done?
+It is easy to get fooled into thinking that a variable's name attribute is privileged among the other attribute's of a variable.
+That is, however, not the case: a variable's name is just another attribute bound to a variable (like address, storage, value, etc) that may change throughout program execution.
+So, then, how is the binding between name and variable made?
+When is it done?

-Before we get started answering those questions, it helps to think about in-scope variables in one of two different types of scopes: _local_ and _non-local_.
+Before we get started answering those questions, it helps to think about two general categories of scopes: _local_ and _non-local_.

 * local: A variable is _locally scoped_ to a unit or block of a program if it is declared there.
 From within that unit or block of code, the programmer can refer to that variable using the name of its declaration.
 Though not entirely synonymous, because the phrase "unit or block of a program" is so cumbersome, we will play a little fast and loose with the definition of scope and use the terms block and unit interchangeably.
 To be clear, no matter which term we use, when we say block or unit we are referring to the part of the program where names are _uniquely_ mapped to variables.
 In other words, in a block, it is not possible to have the same name refer to two different variables[^scope].
 In C++ such a region is defined by `{`s and `}`s.
 In Python, such a region is defined by function and class definitions and a variable that is the subject of an assignment in a block is considered local to that block.
 For instance, in